Return item chargebacks are a misnomer, as they are fees customers pay for bounced cheques.

 While the name may be confusing, it is important to understand that this is a fee for bounced cheques and not actually a chargeback.
 There are no disputes initiated for a reversal of funds, nor is this a consumer protection mechanism.

-Rather, return item chargebacks are an accountability measure banks impose on customers to make sure that cheques are in good standing.
+Return item chargebacks are an accountability measure banks impose on customers to make sure that cheques are in good standing.

 Other names for return item chargebacks include: